This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your baby may let you know when he is ready to breastfeed.
-He may be wide awake and moving his arms and legs more.
-He may turn his head toward your breast and move his mouth more.
-He may put his hand up to his mouth and suck his fingers or his fist.
+Your baby may let you know when he or she is ready to breastfeed.
+He or she may be wide awake and moving his or her arms and legs more.
+Your baby may turn his or her head toward your breast and move his or her mouth more.
+Your baby may put his or her hand up to his or her mouth and suck the fingers or fist.
 Crying is often a late sign that your baby is hungry.
-Crying may make it hard for him to latch onto your breast.
+Crying may make it hard for him or her to latch onto your breast.

 How to hold your baby during breastfeeding:

 Choose a position that is comfortable for you.
-With all positions, your baby should be able to tilt his head slightly backward.
-It should be tilted enough so he can open his mouth wide to latch (attach) onto your breast.
+With all positions, your baby should be able to tilt his or her head slightly backward.
+It should be tilted enough so he or she can open his or her mouth wide to latch (attach) onto your breast.
 Your baby's hip, torso, shoulder, and head should be in a straight line facing you.
 Use pillows, towels, or blankets to support you or your baby.

 - Cradle hold: Your baby's head rests in the bend of your arm, near your elbow.
 Your other arm and hand can be used to support your breast or your baby's body.
 Bring your baby up to the level of your breast.
-Your baby will lie on his side with his body facing yours.
+Your baby will lie on his or her side with his or her body facing yours.

 - Football or underarm hold: This position works best when you are in a sitting position.
-Your baby will lie on his back.
-Tuck his body under your arm on the same side as the breast you use to feed.
-Support your baby's body with your arm and support his head with your hand.
+Your baby will lie on his or her back.
+Tuck his or her body under your arm on the same side as the breast you use to feed.
+Support your baby's body with your arm and support his or her head with your hand.
 Support your breast with your other hand.

 - Lie on your side: Lie on your side.
-Place your baby on his side so that he is facing you.
-Support his back with either of your arms.
+Place your baby on his or her side so that he or she is facing you.
+Support his or her back with either of your arms.

 - Lie on your back: Lie on your back.
-Place your baby so that he is lying down the middle of your body.
-He should be lying on his stomach with his head at your breast.
+Place your baby so that he or she is lying down the middle of your body.
+He or she should be lying on his or her stomach with his or her head at your breast.
 This position is helpful if your milk flows faster than your baby can drink.